← Back to All Blog Posts

 Analyzing Costs in the Last Mile

-Not all of the cost drivers are obvious, but the major ones are well known:
+Not all of the cost drivers are obvious, but here are the most important ones for most businesses:

 • Fuel and fleet maintenance